zkortam/skills-resolve-merge-conflicts/references.md

 # References

-* We will be the greatest country on earth
+* We will be the greatest country on earth.